 In the ﬁrst situation, your pond water, which was once clear, has suddenly turned green.
 Here is what has happened.
-The “good or healthy” type of algae begins to reproduce at a faster than usual rate, also known as a bloom.
+The “good or healthy” type of algae begins to reproduce faster than the usual rate, also known as a bloom.
 Similar to how a ﬂower might bloom and give off pollen, this type of algae will suddenly release millions of single-cell algae, only 3 microns in size.
-These cells, while they are alive, are too small for any ﬁlter to pick up.
+These cells are too small for any ﬁlter to pick up.

-In the second situation, your pond water may be clear, but stringy green algae reaching 1 to 2 feet in length is rapidly beginning to grow on the waterfall or throughout the pond.
-These algae may start to become a problem as it breaks loose and begins ﬂoating around in the pond.
+In the second situation, your pond water may be clear.
+However, stringy green algae reaching 1 to 2 feet in length are rapidly beginning to grow on the waterfall or throughout the pond.
+These algae may start to become a problem as they break loose and begin ﬂoating around in the pond.
 Additionally, as this type of algae ﬁlls the pump or skimmer basket, it may need to be cleaned almost daily.
 If this goes unchecked, the pump will slow down or completely stop.
-In this case, the problem is that you have developed ﬁlamentous algae in your pond.
-This algae is most commonly introduced to a pond when you add plants.
-If a single spore is on a plant when you place it in your pond, you can create this problem.
+In this case, filamentous algae, or “string algae,” have developed in your pond.
+These algae are most commonly introduced to a pond when you add plants.
+It only takes a single spore on a plant to create this problem.

-This “string algae” as it is often referred to comes in many forms.
-Some grow very quickly and are invasive, while others grow very slowly.
+String algae come in many forms.
+Some are invasive and grow rapidly, while others grow very slowly.
 Some forms may not be evident at ﬁrst but will grow to about 2 to 3 inches long on the pond walls.
 With this form of algae, you notice the pump or skimmer baskets quickly get lined with green algae to the point that it affects the water ﬂow of the pump.
 It is impossible for the “good” algae mentioned in the ﬁrst situation to plug a basket due to its small particle size.